SymfonyCasts/messenger/sfcasts/amqp-exchange-queue.md

 transport that uses AMQP has an `exchange` option and it *defaults* to `messages`.
 See this "Type" column?
 Our exchange is a type called `fanout`.
 Click into this exchange to get more info... and open up "bindings".
-This exchange has a "binding" to a "queue" that's *also* called "messages".
+This exchange has a "binding" to a "queue" that's... by coincidence... *also* called "messages".

 ## Exchanges Send to Queues

 And *this* is where things can get a little confusing... but it's *really* a simple idea.
 The two main concepts in RabbitMQ are *exchanges* and *queues*.
 We're a lot more familiar with the idea of a queue.
-When we used the Doctrine transport type, our database table was basically the queue: it was a big list of queued messages... and when we ran the worker, it read messages from that queue.
+When we used the Doctrine transport type, our database table was basically a queue: it was a big list of queued messages... and when we ran the worker, it read messages from that list.

 In RabbitMQ, queues have the same role: queues hold messages and we *read* messages from queues.
-So then... where the heck to *exchanges* come into play?
+So then... what the heck do these *exchange* things do?

 The *key* difference between the Doctrine transport type and AMQP is that with AMQP you do *not* send a message directly to a queue.
 You can't say: